-Data transfers - a new ground, but unlikely to ever be of use in practice.
+Data transfers - a new ground, but unlikely to ever be of use in practice

-A final outing for legitimate interests comes in Article 49(1), which states that transfers can be made based on "compelling legitimate interests" where they are not repetitive, relate to only a limited number of data subjects and where the controller has assessed and ensured adequacy.
-However, this ground can only be used where the controller cannot rely on any other method of ensuring adequacy, including model clauses, BCRs, approved contracts and all derogations from Article 49(1)(a)-(f).
-As set out in EDPB guidance on the derogations of Article 49 under the GDPR, "this derogation is envisaged by the law as a last resort".
-The controller would then need to notify the supervisory authority that it was relying on this ground for transfer - although the EDPB guidance emphasises that this is not a need to seek authorisation.
-This remains a very narrow condition to fulfil (see section on transfers of personal data for more information).
+A final outing for legitimate interests comes in Article 49(1), which states that transfers can be made based on "compelling legitimate" interests" where they are not repetitive, relate to only a limited number of data subjects and where the controller has assessed and ensured adequacy.
+However, this ground can only be used where the controller cannot rely on any other method of ensuring adequacy, including model clauses, binding corporate rules ("BCRs"), approved contracts and all derogations under Article 49(1)(a)-(f).
+As set out in EDPB guidance on the derogations under Article 49, "this derogation is envisaged by the law as a last resort".
+The controller would then need to notify the supervisory authority that it was relying on this ground for transfer - although the EDPB guidance recognises that this is not a need to seek authorisation.